top of page

 Today, I am amazed and joyful as I see around the world of spiritual direction how the treasures of Jung, and depth psychology in general, are now being embraced.
 In the past, of course, we didn’t divide people into their psychological or spiritual selves.
 We understood how people are whole.
 And, the spiritual writers and directors of past generations were often the deeply skilled psychologists of their day, long before such a separate category existed in our understanding.
 So, for me, there is a recovery of something that was perhaps in danger of becoming a little lost in our contemporary world.
 That is, of understanding spiritual direction-accompaniment work as serving both spirit and soul.

-Surprisingly to some, when asked in the 1950s by Morton Kelsey: 'What practice of psychological theory most closely resembled his own?’
-Carl Jung replied that his form of therapy was most attuned to the classical spiritual directors of the 19th century, likely referring, amongst others, to the work of such as L'abbé Henri Huvelin (1838-1910), a well-respected spiritual director in Europe, who was a Parisian priest, theologian and spiritual director to the famous Baron von Hügel (1852-1925), who himself was the well-known spiritual director of the explorer and writer in Christian mysticism Evelyn Underhill.
+Within this wider lineage, Jung’s own reflections begin to make deep sense.
+He did not see his psychological work as a replacement for religion or spiritual wisdom, but as something that echoed and, in certain ways, rediscovered what earlier spiritual traditions had long understood about the inner life.
+When asked in the 1950s by Morton Kelsey which psychological approach most closely resembled his own, Jung replied that it was the work of the classical spiritual directors of the nineteenth century, likely referring, amongst others, to the work of such as L'abbé Henri Huvelin (1838-1910), a well-respected spiritual director in Europe, who was a Parisian priest, theologian and spiritual director to the famous Baron von Hügel (1852-1925), who himself was the well-known spiritual director of the explorer and writer in Christian mysticism Evelyn Underhill.
+It is therefore perhaps less surprising than it first appears that Carl Jung himself saw a deep resonance between his psychological work and the tradition of spiritual direction.

 ‘The public desire for more psychological knowledge is largely due to the suffering which results from the disuse of religion and the lack of spiritual guidance.’
 Carl Jung, Collected Works Vol.11:794.